feenkcom/gtoolkit/README.md

 - Follow us on X: [@feenkcom](https://twitter.com/feenkcom)

 ## Glamorous Toolkit and Pharo
-Glamorous Toolkit is built in [Pharo](https://pharo.org), and it enables people to work with Pharo systems.
+Glamorous Toolkit is built in [Pharo](https://pharo.org) and Rust, and it also enables people to work with Pharo systems.
 Nevertheless, the goal of Glamorous Toolkit is distinct from that of Pharo and so is its realization.
 [Read more in the book](https://book.gtoolkit.com/glamorous-toolkit-and-pharo-6k5konpjjknm9u90y4t6le5po).

 ## License